Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

     top_left_x: int
     top_left_y: int
 ```
 In the `draw_maze` function, the first step to get the total number of dimension and define the total screen size of the maze in pixels.
-The maze will take up all of the space on the screen except 50 px on the right and left and 75 px and 25 px on the top and bottom respectivly.
-Once we have the maze size in pixels we need to compute the size of the tiles using int divisions.
-Then I iterate throught the grid set the appropirate tile color based on the grid cell value.
-After which the tile top left corredictate is a calucated by mutiplying the index with tile size and shifting for maze top right value.
-Then draw tile is called to render the tile on the screen.
+The maze will take up all of the space on the screen except 50 px on the right and left and 75 px and 25 px on the top and bottom respectively.
+Once we have the maze size in pixels we need to compute the size of the inidivials tiles using integer divisions.
+Then iterate throught the grid and set the appropirate tile color based on the grid cell value.
+After which the tile top left corredictate is computed by mutiplying the index with tile size and adding the maze board top right point corrdinates respectively.
+We call the `draw_tile` function to render the tile on the screen.

 ```python
 board = maze.get_board() # maze generated previously